-Uncle Edward got back from an evening walk, opened a beer, and fell down dead.
-Inherited heart conditions all too often present just like this.
+Inherited heart conditions are present too often.
 They may go undetected and lead to disaster when untreated.
-They can lead to heart attacks, cardiac arrest, and a glut of other effects.
+They can lead to heart attacks, cardiac arrest and a glut of other effects.
 But what are they and why do they happen?

-Life as we know it is composed of small packets of fats, protein, and water, called cells.
+Life as we know it is composed of small packets of fats, protein and water, these are called cells.
 Your body alone is constructed from trillions of cells, each with a unique function.
-The function of a cell is determined by a set of instructions encoded in DNA called genes.
+The function of a cell is determined by a set of instructions, encoded in your DNA, called genes.
 There are tens of thousands of genes in every cell.
 They determine its shape, function and even when it grows or dies.
 In the cell, they form a matched set with two copies of every gene.
 One half of the set is inherited from your mother and the other half from your father.
 Every person’s genes are different.
-A slight change in the instructions might make someone a little taller, hate the taste of cilantro, or predispose them to a heart condition.
+A slight change in the instructions might make someone a little taller, hate the taste of cilantro or predispose them to a heart condition.
 Heart conditions that are the result of genes someone inherited from their parents, are what we mean when we say inherited heart conditions.

 Genes hold the instructions for how cells build different proteins.
-A faulty instruction in a heart cell could cause it to beat irregularly or grow too much depending on what gets changed.
+A faulty instruction in a heart cell could cause it to beat irregularly, or grow too much depending on what changes.
 Genes come in sets of two.
-This means that even if there is one faulty gene, there is often another to help out.
+This means that even if there is one faulty gene, there is often another one to help out.
 It also means that there is a 50:50 chance of a faulty gene passing on to the next generation.
 It is entirely possible to never experience any signs of a heart condition, but still pass faulty genes on to your children.

 Defects in the growth and function in the muscular components of the heart